Comment invited by Feb 14 2020: Draft revisions to Low-Producing Programs Guidelines

 The University Academic Planning Council (UAPC) is the governance body with responsibility for program review policy.
 Program review oversight is coordinated by the director of Academic Planning and Institutional Research, on behalf of the provost.

 The deans hold primary responsibly for initiating program review and for seeing that program review is carried out.
 The program faculty have responsibility for the self-study and for assuring the quality of the student experience.

 The director of APIR asks deans to provide an annual update on program review activity in their school/college.
 This information is used for reports to the UAPC, to the UW System Board of Regents, and to meet a requirement for institutional accreditation.

 UAPC has endorsed expectations that academic units advancing proposals for new academic programs or academic program changes must be up-to-date on program review for all of their programs as an indication of capacity for regular attention to program quality.
 (See Provost Mangelsdorf memo of March 2015.)

 Types of Program Review

 Five-Year Reviews: All new academic programs (degree/majors, options, certificates) undergo a first review approximately five years after implementation.
 (Guidelines for Conducting Five-Year Reviews of New Programs [KB])

 Ten-Year Reviews: Academic programs (degree/majors, certificates) and/or departments undergo a review initiated by the dean on a regular cycle, required at least once every 10 years.
 At times, reviews may be requested for special circumstances.
 (Guidelines for Conducting Ten-Year Reviews of Continuing Programs [KB])

-Low-Award Producing Programs: When an academic program is low-award producing (i.e., fewer than five degree/major awards in five years; fewer than ten certificate awards in five years), the director of APIR will notify the relevant deans office.
-The notification will include a request to conduct an immediate review and report back on the status of the program in a specified time period (usually 6-12 months).
+Low-Award Producing Programs: When an academic program is low-producing, as defined by the university’s policy, the director of APIR will notify the relevant deans office.
+The notification will include a request to conduct an immediate review and report back on the status of the program in a specified time period using the Low-Producing Academic Programs Reporting Form.
 In general, either a compelling case will be made for continuation or the low-producing programs will be discontinued or reorganized.
-See the Policy on Low Award Producing Academic Programs and the List of Current Low-Award Programs for details.
+See the Policy on Low-Producing Academic Programs (KB) and the List of Current Low-Award Programs for details.